nickzoic/nick.zoic.org/art/writing-an-apple-2-game-in-2020/index.md

 ```
 ![Self Portrait Apple 2 Style](img/nickmoo_hgr.png)

-`HELLO` could also be a binary and it would be loaded at the appropriate address
-and then run.
-So with a bit of help from a `Makefile` it'd be easy to make a
+`HELLO` could also load and run a binary, so with a bit of help from a `Makefile`
-floppy on the fly.
+it'd be easy enough to make a floppy to run a game on the fly.

 ## Disk Images